 I once had Couchsurfing guests come visit and they were carrying a Pop Up tent with them.
 The huge thing was really difficult for them to carry.
 A gust of wind came up and started blowing on the giant disk.
 I had a vision of them flying away with the Pop Up tent in their arms!

 So you can forget about using a Pop Up tent if you plan on backpacking.
-The massive size means they are only practical if you are camping close to your car.
+The massive size means they are only practical if you are camping close to your car or vehicle camping.

 As one UK camper had to say of his experience using a Pop Up tent,